peetzen/dropwizard-logging-kafka/README.md

 Using the standard configuration mechanisms of Dropwizard the Kafka topic as well as the connection settings can be configured in addition to the default appender settings.
 The settings can be specified in the applications configuration file.

-Under the hood the latest version of [Apache kafka-clients 2.4](https://www.apache.org/dist/kafka/2.4.0/RELEASE_NOTES.html) is being used to communicate to the Kafka brokers.
+Under the hood the latest version of [Apache Kafka Clients 2.4](https://www.apache.org/dist/kafka/2.4.0/RELEASE_NOTES.html) is being used to communicate to the Kafka brokers.
 To provide the logback appender integration the basic [logback-kafka-appender](https://github.com/danielwegener/logback-kafka-appender) library is being utilized.

 ## Getting started
 The artifacts including source and binaries are available on the central Maven repositories.